tobu-wr/Iris/README.md

 # Iris

-Iris is a GameBoy Advance emulator (and maybe DS in the future).
+Iris is a WIP GameBoy Advance emulator (and maybe DS in the future).
+I wanted to emulate the GameBoy Advance and needed a project as a playground to learn the C# language so I started this.

 ## Features